m3g/CellListMap.jl/docs/src/performance.md

 ## Optimizing the cell grid

-Until this is automatized (hopefuly soon), the partition of the space into cells is dependent on a parameter `lcell` which can be passed to `Box`.
+Until this is automatized (hopefully soon), the partition of the space into cells is dependent on a parameter `lcell` which can be passed to `Box`.
 For example:
 ```julia
 box = Box(x,box,lcell=2)
 cl = CellList(x,box)
 map_pairwise!(...)
 ```
 This parameter determines how fine is the mesh of cells.
 There is a trade-off between the number of cells and the number of particles per cell.
-For low-density systems, greater meshes are better, because each cell will have only a few particles and the computations loop over a samller number of cells.
+For low-density systems, greater meshes are better, because each cell will have only a few particles and the computations loop over a smaller number of cells.
 For dense systems, it is better to run over more cells with less particles per cell.
 It is a good idea to test different values of `lcell` to check which is the optimal choice for your system.
 Usually the best value is between `lcell=1` and `lcell=6`, but for large and dense systems a larger value may be optimal.
 For molecular systems with normal densities `lcell=1` is likely the optimal choice.
-The peformance can be tested using the progress meter, as explained below.
+The performance can be tested using the progress meter, as explained below.

 ## Output progress